omgandhi/omgandhi/README.md

 ### 👋 Hey!
 I'm Om.

-I'm a first-year student at the University of Waterloo and I work as a Frontend Developer @ Seeko, a platfrom that helps creators monetize their content through affiliate marketing.
+I'm a first-year student at the University of Waterloo and I work as a Frontend Developer @ Seeko, a platform that helps creators monetize their content through affiliate marketing.
 I started coding several years ago with a simple "Hello world!" webpage, and have since accumulated ~2 years of work experience, completed a bunch of online courses on topics such as Python, data science, and React, and built several side projects.

 Have a look at my [personal website](https://omgandhi.com/) to learn more about me.